projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

 `cyclictest <https://wiki.linuxfoundation.org/realtime/documentation/howto/tools/cyclictest/start>`__,
 an open source application commonly used to measure latencies in real-time systems.
-This real-time VM (RT_VM) uses inter-VM shared memory (IVSHMEM) to send data to a second Human-Machine Interface VM (HMI_VM) that formats and presents the collected data as a histogram on a web page shown by a browser.
+This real-time VM (RT_VM) uses inter-VM shared memory (IVSHMEM) to send data to a second Human-Machine Interface VM (HMI_VM).
+The HMI_VM formats and presents the collected data as a histogram on a web page shown by a browser.
 This guide shows how to configure, create, and launch the two VM images that make up this application.